Arthroscopic Knee Surgery

 A complete health assessment and patient profile is given to an anesthesiologist, who is a doctor of medicine experienced in matching the proper anesthetic and dosage to the patient.

 Patients are encouraged to fill prescriptions for pain and other medications on or before the day of their surgery, as pain following arthroscopic surgery can be moderate.
-Pain medication is prescribed by Dr. Sanders and administered to the patient in the operating room.
+Pain medication is prescribed by Dr. Mark Sanders and administered to the patient in the operating room.

-At the Sanders Clinic, shoulder surgery patients are given the benefit of multimodal analgesia.
+At the Sanders Clinic, knee surgery patients are given the benefit of multimodal analgesia.
 By attacking the pain through several different pathways, fewer narcotics will be necessary, and subsequently, the negative side effects of narcotic use can be diminished or eliminated.
 These medications include an anti-inflammatory such as Meloxicam, a nonnarcotic analgesic such as Tramadol, acetaminophen, also known as Tylenol and gabapentin which calms down peripheral nerve pain.
 These medications are taken around the clock.
 The need for a Class 3 narcotic analgesic, such as hydrocodone, is drastically diminished so fewer side effects such as effects such as nausea and/or constipation occur.
 Phenergan is prescribed to help with nausea.
 Taking two Tylenol every four hours is a good alternative.

-And Tylenol PM (a preparation that includes benedryl) is encouraged over other medications in the event of sleep disturbance, which is common after such procedures.
+And Tylenol PM (a preparation that includes Benadryl) is encouraged over other medications in the event of sleep disturbance, which is common after such procedures.
 Ambien, which is also prescribed, is a stronger sleep aid.

 Too often patients come in for surgery, particularly outpatient surgery, having had very little to drink and subsequently become dehydrated following the surgery.
 It is important that patients rehydrate following a surgical procedure – consuming sufficient quantities of water and a sports aid drink containing sugar and electrolytes.
 Proper hydration is the key for the body, particularly one in recovery.